Play Based Therapy for Children

 -

-Jani Dix, MSW
+Jani Dix, ASW 134397

-Associate Social Worker (Pending Registration Number)
+Registered Associate Social Worker

 Jani specializes in supporting children, teens, and families facing anxiety, trauma, and relationship challenges.
 With a trauma-informed and client-centered approach.